29 Southwestern Decorating Ideas for 2025

 Image courtesy of Modern Nest

-Neutral colors like beige, gray, and white walls provide a calming and versatile backdrop that allows southwestern decor’s natural textures and patterns to shine.
-They also provide the perfect backdrop for layering warm earth tones and vivid splashes of color.
+Neutral colors, such as beige, gray, and white, provide a calming and versatile backdrop that allows the southwestern natural textures and patterns in the décor to shine.
+It also provides the perfect background to layer in warm earth tones and vivid splashes of color.

 Southwestern Decorating Ideas for the Living Room